 Msg & Data Rates May Apply.
 Msg freq varies.
 Terms apply.
 Text HELP for help.
 Text STOP to end.

 What is this medicine?

-COBICISTAT; ELVITEGRAVIR; EMTRICITABINE; TENOFOVIR DISOPROXIL FUMARATE (koe BIS i stat; el vye TEG ra veer; em tri SIT uh bean; te NOE fo veer) is three antiretroviral medicines and a medication booster in one tablet.
+ELVITEGRAVIR; COBICISTAT; EMTRICITABINE; TENOFOVIR DISOPROXIL FUMARATE (el vye TEG ra veer; koe BIS i stat; em tri SIT uh bean; te NOE fo veer) is 3 antiretroviral medicines and a medication booster in 1 tablet.
 It is used to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.